 (6) Every police officer shall, if so requested by an inspector, aid and assist the inspector or any other inspector in enforcing compliance with the provisions of this Act and has, while so aiding and assisting, all the powers and authorities of an inspector.

+[Section 35 amended by No. 28 of 2006 s.
+239 and 241.]

 36. Powers of inspectors

 (1) An inspector may, for the purposes of this Act —